Arghyadatta/Universal_data_processor/README.md

 - column types of the columns that the user wants to keep: In the form of a list

 [Note: Please make sure that the index of a column in the column names list and its datatype in the column types list should match]

+**df_processes**

+This py file contains basic dataframe mainipulation techniques that are being used by data processors and readers.

+- as_list --> Takes in data of type strings, tuples and returns a list item
+- strip col --> Takes in a dataframe with required columns and strips the columns of any trailing spaces
+- as_lower --> Takes in a dataframe with columns and converts the strings to lower-cases
+- mapper --> takes in a column of a certain type and replaces a column values with its integer mapping.
+Returns modified dataframe and mapping file